10 Shows Like Heeramandi You Must See

 2. The White Queen (2013)

 In both ‘The White Queen’ and ‘Heeramandi,’ viewers are transported to worlds where power struggles and personal intrigues shape the lives of women.
 While ‘Heeramandi’ does that with respect to life in historical Lahore, ‘The White Queen’ offers a glimpse into the tumultuous Wars of the Roses period in England.
 Both series jump into the conundrums of female agency within patriarchal societies, portraying strong female characters who tread through treacherous political landscapes.
-Created by Emma Frost, ‘The White Queen’ is based on Philippa Gregory’s historical novels and features an ensemble cast including Rebecca Ferguson, Max Irons, and Amanda Hale, offering a tale of love, betrayal, and ambition amidst the backdrop of medieval England.
+Written by a team led by Emma Frost, ‘The White Queen’ is based on Philippa Gregory’s historical novels and features an ensemble cast including Rebecca Ferguson, Max Irons, and Amanda Hale, offering a tale of love, betrayal, and ambition amidst the backdrop of medieval England.

 1. Harlots (2017-2019)